-Clickbank is not a scam in itself, it’s a legitimate business that does have a good reputation as far as paying their affiliates on time, paying out their commissions, producing refunds and customer service…
+Clickbank is not a scam in itself, it’s a legit business that does have a good reputation as far as paying their affiliates on time, paying out their commissions, producing refunds and customer service….

 But due to the lack of quality control, plenty of the products on there are not very good and do not deliver on what they promise.

-If you do want to sign up to Clickbank as an affiliate – just make sure you check out products thoroughly before you jump into promoting them.
+If you do want to sign up to these guys as an affiliate – just make sure you check out products thoroughly before you jump into promoting them.